 In the same way, we saw in the previous application, sending or receiving money between individuals will also be possible.
 But, in this case, with other added elements.

 The first of these is that Venmo allows you to maintain a balance.
-As it is not associated with a bank account, it has a credit that can recharge through different payment methods.
+As it is not associated with a bank account, it has a credit that can be recharged through different payment methods.
 That does not mean making a direct payment with an associated mode (for example, a debit card) is impossible.

 Another difference is that this application maintains some social networking capability.
 It facilitates sharing the timeline and the activities and purchases of friends who choose to provide this information.